mlcommons/algorithmic-efficiency/GETTING_STARTED.md

     cd algorithmic-efficiency
     ```

-3. Run the following pip3 install commands based on your chosen framework to install `algorithmic_efficiency` and its dependencies.
+3. Run the following pip3 install commands based on your chosen framework to install `algoperf` and its dependencies.

     For **JAX**: